 Salas de Aula Mata Atlântica II

-Salas de Aula Mata Atlântica is an ambitious project that will create a constellation of outdoor classrooms in five Unified Educational Centers (CEU) across São Paulo.
+Salas de Aula Mata Atlântica is an ambitious project that has created a constellation of outdoor classrooms in five Unified Educational Centers (CEU) across São Paulo.

-This constellation of forests will restore denuded or unused pockets of land and transform them into native - and highly endangered - Atlantic Forest, showing students and the local community how a biodiversity desert can be transformed into a thriving ecosystem once again.
+This constellation of forests is restoring denuded or unused pockets of land and transforming them into native - and highly endangered - Atlantic Forest, showing students and the local community how a biodiversity desert can be transformed into a thriving ecosystem once again.

 “When we talk about planting and regenerating a space, we talk about re-signifying that space.
 It’s about attributing meaning to this space and making students understand that they can be agents of positive transformation.”